GayanKavinda/FlickAura-Movies/README.md

 ---

-> _“Code is art.
-Make it clean, make it meaningful.”_
+> _"Code is art.
+Make it clean, make it meaningful."_